 Student Name Date space.
-Pore space in soils can be filled with e and sizes.
+Pore space in soils can be filled with eit nd sizes.
 The space between particles is called pore ther water or air.
-A dry soil has more air in the pore ore water in the pore spaces than air.
-When the soil • • of soil that consists of pore space.
-Each different osity soils can hold large amounts of water or air. cannot hold much water or air. water.
-Think about an underground cave as a are filled with water are said to be saturated, a possibly can.
-We call these formations "aquif open pore spaces that can be filled with air or giant pore space.
-Underground rock formations that meaning they are holding as much water as they fers" and the water "groundwater" because it is eyer of saturated soil or rock is called the water aquifers.
-In parts of Texas where drinking wa know how much water is down there.
-If you k and the volume of water stored in the underground ter is pumped from an aquifer, it is essential to know the porosity of the rock formation, it is apped from the aquifer in order to plan for the future List the important vocabulary words in these paragraphs.
-Summarize the main idea in each of the parag graphs.
-Why is porosity important to people in Texas who use groundwater for drinking water?
+A dry soil has more air in the pore tre water in the pore spaces than air.
+When the soil of soil that consists of pore space.
+Each different sity soils can hold large amounts of water or air. cannot hold much water or air.
+Some underground rock formations also have a water.
+Think about an underground cave as a gare filled with water are said to be saturated, m possibly can.
+We call these formations "aquife stored underground.
+The top surface of that lay table. iant pore space.
+Underground rock formations that eaning they are holding as much water as they rs" and the water "groundwater" because it is aquifers.
+In parts of Texas where drinking water know how much water is down there.
+If you kn List the important vocabulary words in these pa aragraphs.
+Summarize the main idea in each of the paragr aphs.
+Why is porosity important to people in Texas v who use groundwater for drinking water?

 Student Name Date

-Porosity Activity Cha art
+Porosity Activity Chart

 Soil Sample Description Volume of water held

 Description Volume Fraction of 500 ml Percentage of 500 ml